Tasting menus, Michelin stars, and the kitchens redefining what fine dining means in Budapest.

 Tip: Lunch service is the value play; the room is open Tuesday to Saturday and the Sunday brunch books out a week ahead.

-Chef Szilard Toth's Salt Budapest holds one Michelin star in a quiet downtown room on Kiralyi Pal, cooking 15-course tastings around fermentation, fire and Hungarian terroir.
+Chef Szilard Toth's Salt Budapest holds one Michelin star in a quiet downtown room on Kiralyi Pal, cooking 15-course tastings around fermentation.

-Order: The 15-course dinner tasting with the EUR 90 wine pairing.
+Order: The 15-course dinner tasting with the 36,000 Ft local wine pairing.

 Tip: Counter seats face the open kitchen; the optional pairing leans into Hungarian Furmint and Kekfrankos.

-Jeno Racz's Rumour is a 21-seat counter restaurant on Petofi ter where an eleven-course menu mixes Hungarian roots with Asian and European influences from his travels.
+Jeno Racz's Rumour is a 21-seat counter restaurant on Petofi ter where an eleven-course menu mixes Hungarian roots with Asian and European influences.

 Order: The eleven-course tasting at the counter; the venison course is the chef's signature.